perfsonar/docs/release_candidates/4.0rc3/_sources/config_pscheduler_limits.txt

 Identifiers:  *Who's Asking?*
 *****************************

-The first phase of vetting a task or run is *idenification*, where attributes of the arriving request are used to create a list of narrow categories into which the requester fits.
+The first phase of vetting a task or run is *identification*, where attributes of the arriving request are used to create a list of narrow categories into which the requester fits.